 400 mg of frankincense extract 1-3 times per day.

 It is very important to take the correct dosage for a long period.
 This period varies from person to person.
-As a rule of thumb, you should take natural remedies for at least one month, three months in some cases, before you see any significant results.
+As a rule of thumb, natural remedies work best when taken for at least one month, three months in some cases, before any significant results can be seen.

-The essential oil is obtained by stem distillation of the dry resin.
+The essential oil is obtained by steam distillation of the dry resin.
 This oil has wonderful anti-inflammatory properties.
-It regulates the immune system.
-This means it can stimulate, when there is not enough, or lower, when there is too much, the production of antibodies.
-This is brilliant to treat irritable bowel disease (IBD) as what causes IBD is an over acting immune system.
+It may regulate the immune system.
+This means it may stimulate, when there is not enough, or lower, when there is too much, production of antibodies.
+This is brilliant to soothe irritable bowel disease (IBD) as what causes IBD is an over acting immune system.
 Frankincense oil is also an anti-depressive and a great oil to use for meditation.

 To use this essential oil, add it to homemade creams, lotions and salves to treat skin conditions.
 Or add to your diffuser to uplift your mood.